ryandward/sgrna_design/README.rst

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------

-Set a bash variable equal to the chromosome of interest.
+Set a envionment variable equal to the accession number of the chromosome of interest.
 =================

-In this case we have chosen **U00096.3**
+In any POSIX shell -- including bash, zsh, and fish -- the syntax is the same to define a variable.

+In this case we have chosen **U00096.3**, the circular chromosome from *Escherichia coli* MG1655.
+The accession number is listed underneath the chromosome title -- here as **GenBank: U00096.3** from https://www.ncbi.nlm.nih.gov/nuccore/U00096.
+If you're not sure, check out the link and search for your organism.

 ``GUIDE_TARGET="U00096.3"``